 This post contains affiliate links.
 If you buy through these links, I may earn a small commission.

-What can you do when you buy a house that has a really ugly old counter top?
-You could remove it and put in a new one.
+What can you do when you buy a house that has really ugly formica kitchen countertops?
+You could remove the counter tops and put brand new ones in their place.
+That can become expensive, but…if you’ve ever wondered “can Formica be painted?”
+Yes it can!